EzekielLoty/personal-website/README.md

 ## Overview

 This is the source code for my personal website showcasing my experience, projects, and skills as a Computer Science student at Dalhousie University.
-The website serves as an interactive portfolio to highlight my work in software engineering and data science.
+The website serves as a portfolio to highlight my work in software engineering and data science along with any career developments.

 ## Features